 - The stylesheets are applied to the DOM tree

 - The DOM tree with styles is transformed into a formatting structure made of rectangular boxes.

 - These boxes are laid-out with fixed dimensions and position onto pages.

-- The pages are drawn in a PDF file through a cairo surface.
+- are drawn on a PDF page.